-- No more than one Brigade from each Region can be Recruited per Recruitment Phase. - A side cannot Recruit to a Fortress / Local Notable with a Siege marker, or to a non-Fortress Area with an Enemy Brigade present. - A side cannot Recruit to a Recruitment Area of the opposing side's colour, even if it controls that Area.
+- No more than one Brigade from each Region can be Recruited per Recruitment Phase. - A side cannot Recruit to a non-Fortress Recruitment Area that contains an Enemy Brigade or General. - A side cannot Recruit to a Fortress / Local Notable with a Siege marker.

-- Veteran Brigades can only be Recruited if no Militia Brigades are available for that Region.
-There are three exceptions that allow a Veteran brigade to be recruited when Militia are still available: - -If a side is at +/-3 or greater on the Naval Track - -If POWICKE BRIDGE is in effect (see 10.3) - -If an Event permits it
+- A side cannot Recruit to a Recruitment Area of the opposing side's colour, even if it controls that Area. - Veteran Brigades can only be Recruited if no Militia Brigades are available for that Region.
+There are three exceptions that allow a Veteran brigade to be recruited when Militia are still available: - If a side is at +/- 3 or greater on the Naval Track If POWICKE BRIDGE is in effect (see 10.3) - -If an Event permits it